 The M9 was showing its age by the early 2000s.
 Beretta and the US military responded with the M9A1, featuring a beveled magazine well, aggressive front and backstrap checkering, and an accessory rail.
 2015’s M9A3 incorporated the civilian Model 92 Vertec pistol’s removable front sights and slimmer backstrap.

-A constant criticism of the Model 92, and the M9, was its large grip which made it difficult for shooters with small hands.
+A constant criticism of the Model 92, and the M9, was its large grip, which made it difficult for shooters with small hands.
 The new backstrap addressed that problem.
 The M9A3 did, however, include wraparound rubber grips that mimic the original grip dimensions.
 The 92G decocker mechanism was also an M9A3 feature.
-The US military ultimately rejected the M9A3, choosing instead to seek an entirely new pistol for the XM17 project.
+The U.S. Department of Defense ultimately declined the M9A3 proposal in favor of starting the Modular Handgun System (MHS) competition (which resulted in the SIG Sauer M17/M18).

-The recent M9A4, though not a US military pistol, carries on the M9 line.
-The M9A4 features the Vertec grip, an optics-compatible frame, dovetailed tritium night sights, three-slot Picatinny accessory rail, and Beretta’s new enhanced short reset Xtreme trigger system.
+The recent M9A4, though not a U.S. military pistol, carries on the M9 line.
+The M9A4 features the Vertec frame and grips, an optics-compatible frame, dovetailed tritium night sights, a three-slot Picatinny accessory rail, red-dot optic-compatible slide, and Beretta’s new enhanced short reset Xtreme trigger system.
 There’s also a new 18-round flush magazine.

 Other Beretta 92 Variants